 Will you be able to detect the magnitude and epicenter of an earthquake using just a mass and a spring?

-Screenshots of Springs and Masses Virtual Lab Simulation
+Explore Springs and Masses (Principles): Learn how to detect and record earthquakes Virtual Lab Simulation

 How do virtual labs work?

 Engage students in science through interactive learning scenarios.
 Simulate experiments, train lab techniques, and teach theory through visual experiences that enhance long-term learning outcomes.